jrcasso/tugboat/README.md

 # Tugboat

-Tugboat is an orchestrator that manages the provisioning and deprovisioning of application services and dependencies needed to run microservices.
+Tugboat is an orchestrator that manages the provisioning and deprovisioning of application services and dependencies needed to run in microservice architecures.

 ## Impetus